json-everything/json-everything-docs/_docs/schema/codegen/schema-codegen.md

 Anything other conventions will likely result in undesirable code output or an exception.

+When the C# property name doesn't exactly match the JSON key, the System.Text.Json `[JsonPropertyName]` attribute is automatically added.

 ### Enumerations

 Enumerations are supported via the `enum` keywords and only accept string values.  `title` is required.